P-Pujitha19/Data_Analysis/README.md

 * Prepared the data
 * Performed Exploratory Analysis and Modeling
 * Validated the given data
-* Visualized the reults of the project as per the requirements.
+* Visualized the results of the project as per the requirements.